marciof/Eon/specification/specification.md

 An immutable collection of unique keys and of values, where each unique key is associated with a single value.

-If a given key has no associated value, it's then handled as in a set, where the key and value are one and the same.
+If a given key has no associated value, it's then handled as in a set where the key and value are the same, but still separate from each other.

 If the same key is repeated multiple times, it's associated with only the last value.

-If a key is already present as a set value, it returns the result of `(debug 'prototype-mismatch)`.

 ### Examples